ALIYA2Group/Mod20_Segment_1/README.md

 ### Dataset 2

-1. Predicting when the polar ice will be gone in the Artic.
+### Other Dataset

-We want to explore the features of data within an
+We want to explore the features the dataset and continue other data.

-2. Predicting when the polar ice will be gone in the Antarctic
+1. Predicting when the polar ice will be gone in the Artic & Antarctic

 ## Description of the data exploration phase of the project